JessicaLJ/jessicalj.github.io/_pages/about.md

 News
 ======
-Our work AcousAF: Acoustic <nobr>Sensing-Based</nobr> Atrial Fibrillation Detection System for Mobile Phones has been accepted at Ubicomp/ISWC 2024!
+ <nobr>Our work AcousAF:</nobr>  Acoustic <nobr>Sensing-Based</nobr> Atrial Fibrillation Detection System for Mobile Phones has been accepted at Ubicomp/ISWC 2024!

 Our work EyeGesener: Eye Gesture Listener for Smart Glasses Interaction using Acoustic Sensing  has been accepted at IMWUT2024!